 Bad field number - your format string contained invalid field numbers.

-Zorro could not allocate a memory resource.
-Windows can assign about 3 GB memory to a process; if that size is exceeded, or if the memory became too fragmented by previous simulation or training runs, the memory required by the script is unavailable.
-Some methods to overcome the problem or redusing the memory requirement:
+Available memory is insufficient for your script.
+Windows can assign 3 GB memory to a 32-bit process, and all free memory to a 64-bit process.
+If that size is exceeded, or if the memory became too fragmented by previous simulation or training runs, the memory required by the script cannot be allocated.
+Some methods to overcome the problem or to reduce the memory requirement:

 - In case of fragmented memory, simply restart Zorro for getting a fresh contiguous memory area.

-- Split large asset lists and test asset subsets in separate runs.
+- Reduce the number of assets by splitting large asset lists and testing asset subsets in separate runs.

 - Reduce the simulation period by setting a later StartDate, an earlier EndDate, or a MaxBars limit.

-- On short bar periods in the minute or second range, avoid plot commands.
+- On short bar periods in the minute or second range, avoid too many plot commands.

 A formula for calculating the memory requirement per asset can be found under asset.
 Usually, memory on a Windows PC is sufficient for several years tick-based backtests even with large history files.

 A file was not found, could not be opened, or had wrong format.
 Make sure that the file exists, that it has the correct name, that the Zorro process has access rights to it, and that it is not opened with exclusive access in another application (f.i. a .csv file in Excel).
-The Windows error number is displayed in parentheses, f.i. (wb:13).
-Typical error numbers are listed below.
+If a Windows error number is given, f.i. (wb:13), the reason of the error can be found in the list below.

 2